 Precast terrazzo shares the same properties as traditional terrazzo.
 The main difference between a poured-in-place installation versus a precast installation is that the precast product is developed at a manufacturing site and later transported to the project’s location.

-Like traditional terrazzo, the precast form is made from marble, glass or other decorative aggregates and mixed into a epoxy or cementitious binder.
-Concord Terrazzo Company can cut custom pieces using our advanced machinery, which the precast team will later grind and polish for a state-of-the-art finished good.
+Like traditional terrazzo, the precast form is made from marble, glass, or other decorative aggregates and mixed into either an epoxy or cementitious binder.
+Concord Terrazzo Company can cut custom pieces using our advanced machinery, which the precast team will later grind and polish for a state-of-the-art finished product.

-All products are managed under a controlled environment.
-This is beneficial when its time to install the precast because the products are made readily available making it quicker to install.
-Because each product is managed in such conditions, a precast team can create a high performance product.
+All products are managed in a controlled environment.
+This is beneficial when it’s time to install the precast because the products are made readily available making it quicker to install.
+Because each product is managed in such conditions, a precast team can create a high-performance product.

 When it comes to design, precast terrazzo can be pigmented to match any color.
-Combine any color with any combination of marble, glass or shell chips and you can achieve any design imaginable.
-Design flexibility is one of the key reasons why architects are experimenting the use of terrazzo today.
+Combine any color with any combination of marble, glass, or shell chips and you can achieve any design imaginably.
+Design flexibility is one of the key reasons why architects are experimenting with the use of terrazzo today.

 Applications may include: